Fair Division of Mixed Divisible and Indivisible Goods

-While it is still unclear to us whether in general an \EFhalf allocation can be computed in finite steps in the Robertson-Webb model, in Section~\ref{sec:approxEFM}, we turn our attention to approximations and define the notion of $\epsilon$-\EFhalf.
-We then give an algorithm to compute an $\epsilon$-\EFhalf allocation in the Robertson-Webb model with running time \emph{polynomial} in the number of agents $n$, the number of indivisible goods $m$, and $1/\epsilon$.
-This is an appealing result in particular due to its polynomial time complexity.
-A bounded exact \EFhalf protocol, even if exists, would require a large number of queries and cuts.
-This is because in the special case when resources are all divisible, \EFhalf reduces to EF in cake cutting, for which the best known protocol~\citep{AzizMa16} has a very high query complexity (a tower of exponents of $n$).
+While it is still unclear to us whether in general an EFM allocation can be computed in {a finite number of steps} in the Robertson-Webb model, in Section~\ref{sec:approxEFM}, we turn our attention to approximations and define the notion of $\epsilon$-EFM.
+We then give an algorithm to compute an $\epsilon$-EFM allocation in the Robertson-Webb model with running time \emph{polynomial} in the number of agents $n$, the number of indivisible goods $m$, and $1/\epsilon$, and query complexity \emph{polynomial} in $n$ and $1/\epsilon$. {We note that this algorithm does not require a perfect allocation oracle.} This is an appealing result in particular due to its polynomial running time complexity.
+A bounded exact EFM protocol, even if exists, is likely to require a large number of queries and cuts.
+This is because in the special case when resources are all divisible, EFM reduces to EF in cake cutting, for which the best known protocol~\citep{AzizMa16} has a very high query complexity (a tower of exponents of $n$).
 This result shows that if one is willing to allow a small margin of errors, such an allocation could be found much more efficiently.

 Finally, in Section~\ref{sec:EFM_PO} we discuss EFM in conjunction with efficiency considerations.
 In particular, to one's surprise, we show that EFM and Pareto optimality (PO) are incompatible.
 We also propose a weaker version of EFM and discuss the possibilities and difficulties in combining it with PO.